timholy/SymbolicLP.jl/README.md

 nshelves = 4
 nests_per_shelf = 10
 ```
-and add constraints, such as the fact that there cannot be a negative number of pigs and cows, that each pig or cow needs a stall, and each chickens need a nest:
+and add constraints, such as the fact that there cannot be a negative number of pigs and cows, that each pig or cow needs a stall, and each chicken needs a nest:

 ```julia
 addconstraints(lpb1, :(pigs >= 0), :(cows >= 0), :(chickens >= 0))